oat-sa/taohub-articles/forge/Developer Guide/exported-files.md

 Exported Files
 ==============

-This article will show and explain exported files that you can get from TAO.<br/>
+This article will show and explain exported files that you can get from TAO.

 These files are csv file so they will be displayed as table when opened with a spreadsheet software, in reality every column are separated by commas and the text is in quotes.
 There are samples of each exported files at the end of this page.